sequenceplanner/ros1_unification_2019/README.md

 # ros1_unification_2019

+README Contents:
+1. Prerequisites
+2. Get yourself a robot
+3. Nodes
+4. Known Issues

 - Package for the ROS1 part of the Unification project for 2019
-- Support for UR10 robots: TARS, KIPP and CASE
+- Support for UR10 robots: TARS, KIPP and CASE\
-TODO: Support for IIWA7 robot: PLEX\
+TODO: Support for IIWA7 robot: PLEX

 ## Prerequisites